Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: SI Appendix

 \subsection{Verb Frequency}

-We demonstrate the changes to the linguistic features of petitions written with access to the AI tool in Figure~\ref{fig: Top words}.
+We demonstrate the changes to the linguistic features of petitions written with access to the AI tool in SI Appendix Figure~\ref{fig: Top words}.
 In particular, we show time series of the frequency of select verbs in petition titles.
 We focus on verbs as these are less specific to the subject or location of the petitions.
-In Figure~\ref{top_words_pre_ai}, we show the 10 words with the highest frequency in the pre-AI period.
+In SI Appendix Figure~\ref{top_words_pre_ai}, we show the 10 words with the highest frequency in the pre-AI period.
 We observe that the word ``stop'' spikes in frequency in March, 2023: this is because of the viral \#StoptheWillowProject movement, in which many individuals took to Change.org to create petitions about stopping an oil drilling project that would threaten the environment.
 Otherwise, we observe consistent usage of these top 10 words across the time period.
-In Figure~\ref{top_words_post_ai}, we show the 10 words that have the highest post-AI to pre-AI frequency ratio.
+In SI Appendix Figure~\ref{top_words_post_ai}, we show the 10 words that have the highest post-AI to pre-AI frequency ratio.
 One notable case is the word ``implement'', which has the greatest jump in pre to post AI frequency, with utilization hovering around 4 titles per 100 petitions after full AI release.
 In the post-AI period we can also observe the influence of changes to the underlying model that powers the AI tool: in mid 2024, the Change.org AI tool was briefly updated to a different large language model, which produced different text.
 This period falls outside of our main difference-in-differences analysis.

-The influence of the brief model update in 2024 is also apparent in Figure~\ref{fig:time_series_lexical_features}, in which the word count dips substantially.
+The influence of the brief model update in 2024 is also apparent in SI Appendix Figure~\ref{fig:time_series_lexical_features}, in which the word count trends dip substantially.
 The time series figures demonstrate that trends prior to AI release were parallel in treated and control countries.
 Furthermore, after all countries have AI access we observe parallel trends.
 The only period for which lexical features vary in treated and control countries is during the period of differential AI access.